tkmeldrum/tkmeldrum.github.io/_teaching/CHEM302.md

 ---

 *Course Description:*
 This course is intended for chemistry majors.
 In it, we will discuss the ideal gas and equations of state, kinetic molecular theory, statistical and classical thermodynamics, chemical kinetics, and molecular transport.
-It will draw on math and principles of quantum mechanics that you studied in CHEM 301.
+It will draw on math and principles of quantum mechanics that you studied in CHEM 301 (quantum mechanics and spectroscopy).

 [Spring 2020 syllabus [pdf]](/files/CHEM302_S2020_Syllabus.pdf){:target="_blank"}